 Please note: if you are an international student, you must check with ISS to make sure that your visa allows you to work over the summer.

-• Lodging costs (strictly limited to the duration of the conference or research activity;
+-Lodging costs (strictly limited to the duration of the conference);

-• Ground transportation to/from the airport and lodging, and/or to/from lodging to research site or conference location;
+-Ground transportation to/from the airport and lodging, and/or to/from lodging to conference location;

-• In the case of approved activities in the city of Chicago and suburbs, conference registration or research related fees only;
+-In the case of approved activities in the city of Chicago and suburbs, conference registration only.

 Non-reimbursable activities and expenses include: